MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 - Having a comprehensive monitoring strategy for a workload is a key part of operational excellence.
 Introducing additional components into an architecture to implement reliability design patterns results in more data sources to manage, increasing the complexity of implementing distributed tracing and observability.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased effort to generate team knowledge and awareness.** The Operational Excellence pillar recommends that you a maintain a documentation repository for procedures and topologies.
+:::image type="icon" source="../_images/trade-off.svg"::: **Increased effort to generate team knowledge and awareness.** The Operational Excellence pillar recommends that you maintain a documentation repository for procedures and topologies.

 - As a workload becomes more robust through the addition of reliability components, it takes more time to maintain operational procedures and artifact documentation.